 MORGANTOWN HUMAN RIGHTS COMMISSION

 Vacancies on Human Rights Commission.
-There are currently three vacancies on the commission.
+There are currently four vacancies on the commission.
 According to the City of Morgantown’s website, “Appointments of to the Commission are made by City Council, and all must be residents of the City.
 All seats are non-ward specific.”
-Information on applying for the commission is available here
+Information on applying for the commission is available here.

 LEAGUE OF WOMEN VOTERS of morgantown / monongalia County (LWV-MM)